-- Another of the benefits of Shared Ownership is that you always have the option to either buy more shares in your home, or sell the ones that you own already.
-This means you will either be lowering or increasing your rent payments whilst increasing or lowering your mortgage payments.
+- Another of the benefits of Shared Ownership is that you always have the option to buy more shares in your home.
+This means you will be lowering your rent payments whilst increasing your mortgage payments.

 - Unlike renting on the open market, you have a level of security on your tenure.
 As long as you keep up with your rental and mortgage payments, you have the right to stay in the property for as long as you like.

 If there is anything that this Shared Ownership guide hasn’t covered that you would like answered, visit: https://help.chg.org.uk/help/home-ownership/Shared-Ownership for more information.